-PyRadiomics is OS independent and compatible with both Python 2.7 and Python >=3.4.
-As of version 2.0, PyRadiomics releases are also made available on PyPi.
+PyRadiomics is OS independent and compatible with and Python >=3.5.
+Pre-built binaries are available on PyPi and Conda.
 To install PyRadiomics, ensure you have python installed and run:

 • python -m pip install pyradiomics

 For more detailed installation instructions and building from source, see Installation section.